jacobRaw/MTRN4231_burger_bot/README.md

 ## Contributors and Roles
 Jacob Rawung (zID) - Jacobs primary areas of responsibility include computer vision using YOLO and developing overarching closed loop system control, with slight contribution to system visualisation.
 Reynold Chu (zID) - Reynold is responsible for developing the moveit path planner as well as being the primary developer for system visualisation.
-Riley Hackett (z5417561) - Riley is responsible for hardware development as well as developing the software to control hardware with ROS, with slight contribution to system visualisation.
+Riley Hackett (z5417561) - Riley is responsible for CAD + hardware development as well as developing the software to control hardware with ROS, with slight contribution to system visualisation.

 - Briefly list team members and describe their primary areas of responsibility (e.g. vision, planning, hardware).